crhall-writing/crhall-writing.github.io/_poems/light-jacket.md

 in my dark green pockets, knowing
 it’d be long before I saw their hue again

-and the jacket I wore was light, the type
+and the jacket I wore was light, the kind
 that you wear when you can’t admit
 summer’s gone, even when you love the cold
 you don’t want to let go, even when it’s time